Koushikphy/Koushikphy.github.io/_pages/about.md

 permalink: /
 ---

 Hi there.
-I'm Koushik Naskar, a Machine Learning and Data Science enthusiast with a Ph.D. in Computational Chemistry, and nearly 10 years of experience in Python, C, Fortran and high-performance computing.
+I'm Koushik Naskar, a Data Scientist by profession with a Ph.D. in Computational Chemistry.
 I love learning about technologies and building tools to automate stuff.
-Check out the [Projects page](/projects) to know more about my works.
+Check out the [Projects page](/projects) to know more about tools I built.